webfx-demos/webfx-demo-pacman/README.md

   - <kbd>Alt+Shift+L</kbd>: Add 3 player lives
   - <kbd>Alt+Shift+N</kbd>: Enter next game level
   - <kbd>Alt+Shift+X</kbd>: Kill all ghosts outside of the ghosthouse

+### With mouse or touch screen

+- Intro scene: Click/tap anywhere to "add a coin" and change to the "credit scene".
+- Credit scene: Click/tap anywhere to start the game and change to the play scene.
+- Play scene: To steer Pac-Man, use a mouse drag or a "wipe" gesture.
+Dragging / wiping on the lower part of the maze to any direction causes Pac-Man to move to that direction (as soon as he can).

 ## How it looks